 An ISO 27001 certified ISMS

 Afnic has always made security one of its top priorities.
-The implementation of the Information Security Management System (ISMS) has made this objective even more tangible.
-Embodied in the 2012 agreement with the State, ISO 27001 certification, obtained in 2016, provides assurance to our stakeholders that this commitment is met at all times.
+The implementation of an Information Security Management System (ISMS) has made this objective even more tangible.
+This ISMS is ISO27001:2017 certified by Afnor, which provides assurance to our stakeholders that this commitment is met at all times.

-- DNS (domain name) resolution and the DNSSEC protocol
+- Domain name (DNS) resolution and the support of the DNSSEC protocol

 - The Shared Registration System (SRS)

-- The escrow service (daily back-up of .fr data)
+- The external escrow service (daily back-up of the registry)